slabban/slabban.github.io/index.md

 ## About Me

-I'm a Mechatronics Engineer with demonstrated experience on the development of data processing, state estimation, and control algorithms for GPS/GNSS, LIDAR, Radar, Camera, and other miscallaneous sensors that are popular in Autonomous and Advanced Drive Assistance Systems (ADAS).
+I'm a Mechatronics Engineer with demonstrated experience on the development of Perception and Localization Algorithms for GPS/GNSS, LIDAR, Radar, Camera, and other miscallaneous sensors that are popular in Autonomous and Advanced Drive Assistance Systems (ADAS).

-My developments exists on both simulated and real-life environments and are centered around my knowledge of the Linux operating system, which I have leveraged to containerize and build CI pipelines that revolve around the Robot Operating System Middleware.
+My developments exist on both simulated and real-life environments and are centered around my knowledge of the Linux operating system and Robot Operating System Middleware.

-I also have experiences with PIC32 & SAM Microcontrollers, Electric Motors, PCB design, and have recently been working on Machine Learning as it pertains to classification and regression based tasks.
+I also have experiences with Embedded Systems, Electric Motors, PCB design, and have recently been working on Machine Learning as it pertains to classification and regression based tasks.

 At heart, my dream is to make the individual life safer and more efficient through staying abreast of the latest developments in the Robotics and AI fields.
 My end goal is to play a key part in contributing to the global mindset that targets sustainability and safety for our current and future generations.